 Tamarack.
-Prior to the Merger, Resorts owned a 21.3% interest in Tamarack, which owned and operated Tamarack Junction, a small casino in south Reno, Nevada.
-Donald L. Carano ("Carano"), who was the presiding member of Resorts' Board of Managers and the Chief Executive Officer of Resorts, owned a 26.3% interest in Tamarack.
+Prior to the MTR Merger, Resorts owned a 21.3% interest in Tamarack, which owned and operated Tamarack Junction, a small casino in south Reno, Nevada.
+Donald L. Carano ("Carano"), who was previously the presiding member of Resorts' Board of Managers and the Chief Executive Officer of Resorts, owned a 26.3% interest in Tamarack.
 Four members of Tamarack, including Resorts and three unaffiliated third parties, managed the business and affairs of Tamarack Junction.
-At December 31, 2013, Resorts' financial investment in Tamarack was \$5.3 million.
-Resorts' capital contribution to Tamarack represented its proportionate share of the total capital contributions of the members.
 Resorts' investment in Tamarack was accounted for using the equity method of accounting.
-Equity in income related to Tamarack for the period prior to its disposition in 2014 and for the year ended December 31, 2013 of \$0.7 million and \$1.1 million, respectively, is included as a component of operating income.
+Equity in income related to Tamarack for the period prior to its disposition in 2014 totaled \$0.7 million is included as a component of operating income.

-On September 1, 2014, and as a condition to closing the Merger, Resorts distributed to HoldCo and HoldCo subsequently distributed to its members, including members of the Carano family, on a pro rata basis Resorts' interest in Tamarack.
+On September 1, 2014, and as a condition to closing the MTR Merger, Resorts distributed to HoldCo and HoldCo subsequently distributed to its members, including members of the Carano family, on a pro rata basis Resorts' interest in Tamarack.
 No gain or loss was recognized in the accompanying unaudited consolidated financial statements as a result of such distribution because the distribution was in the amount of the book value of Tamarack.
 The distributed interests in Tamarack had a carrying amount of \$5.5 million.

-Summarized information for the Company's equity in Tamarack for 2014 prior to its disposition and for the year ended December 31, 2013 is as follows (in thousands):
+Summarized information for the Company's equity in Tamarack for 2014 prior to its disposition is as follows (in thousands):

-Period from, January 1, 2014 through September 1, 2014 Dec the year ended ember 31, 2013
+Janu riod from, ıary 1, 2014 through mber 1, 2014

-Beginning balance \$ 5,268 \$ 5,066
+Beginning balance \$ 5,268

-Member's distribution (509) (892)
+Member's distribution (509)

-Equity in net income of unconsolidated affiliate 720 1,094
+Equity in net income of unconsolidated affiliate 720

 Distribution of investment (5,479)

-Ending balance \$ \$ 5,268
+Ending balance \$